 - Ages 10-12

-Practice rounds on the Oak Trail Course at discounted rates of $20 for adults and $10 for juniors per player are available Wednesday, July 19 through Friday, July 21 after 10:00 AM.
+Practice rounds on the Oak Trail Course are offered at discounted rates of $20 for adults and $10 for juniors and are available after 10:00 AM.
 Before 10:00 AM, the regular rate applies.
+Players may book practice rounds up to 7 days in advance of tee time.
 Players may call (407) WDW-GOLF (939-4653) to reserve a tee time Monday thru Friday 8:00am to 5pm.

 Carts are included for all competitive rounds.
 Players are responsible for practice round fees.